Memoirs of an Imperfect Angel: Commercial performance

 The album debuted in the US at number three on the Billboard 200.
 It opened with first week sales of 168,000 units.
-The album was certified Gold on December 14, 2009, denoting shipments of 500,000 units.
+The album was certified Gold on December 14, 2009, denoting shipments of 500,000 units, but it became Carey's lowest-selling album since Glitter in 2001.
 The album topped the R&B/Hip-Hop Albums chart.
 As of November 2018, the album has sold 555,000 copies in the US.
 It has since been certified platinum by the Recording Industry Association of America (RIAA), denoting sales and shipments equivalent to one million units.
 In Canada the album debuted at number 5 on the Canadian Albums Chart.
 The album reached #101 in the 2009 year-end Billboard 200 albums chart.
 In Japan the album reached #9.
 In the UK the album undersold expectations, peaking at number 23, in the Christmas season despite a performance on The X Factor and visiting various morning shows.
 Despite this, it received a Silver certification for shipments of 60,000.
 It peaked at number eight on the UK R&B Albums Chart.